Sponsor and status

 Length: 4 pages

-This bill was introduced on October 10, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 10, 2002, in a previous session of Congress, but it did not receive a vote.

 Oct 10, 2002